ST-77/traffic-signal-controller/README.md

 ## My Contribution

 - Designed and analysed the finite state machine for the 3-way traffic sequence.
-- Worked on Multisim circuit simulation and testing.
+- Worked on Multisim circuit simulation and testing with team.
 - Contributed to pedestrian push-button and RC memory logic design.
-- Contributed in testing normal traffic operation and pedestrian request behaviour.
+- Contributed in testing normal traffic operation and pedestrian request behaviour with team.
-- Helped verify system behaviour across green, yellow, and red-light states.
+- Helped verify system behaviour across green, yellow, and red-light states with team.
-- Documented circuit operation, testing methodology, and results.
+- Documented circuit operation, testing methodology, and results with team.

 ## Project Media